tobiasvl/moon-invaders/README.md

 How to run
 ----------

-If you're on Windows, the easiest is to download the latest release from the [Releases](https://github.com/tobiasvl/moon-invaders/releases) page.
+If you're on Windows or macOS, the easiest is to download the latest release from the [Releases](https://github.com/tobiasvl/moon-invaders/releases) page.

-If you're on Linux or macOS, clone or download this repository (remember the submodules!).
+If you're on Linux, clone or download this repository (remember the submodules!).
 You will also need the following:

-* [LÖVE 11.3](https://love2d.org) (might work on earlier versions, but no guarantees)
+* [LÖVE 11.3](https://love2d.org); might be in your distro's package repository (it might work with earlier versions of LÖVE, but no guarantees)
 * [love-imgui](https://github.com/slages/love-imgui) (optional; displays a menu on the top)

 Setup